thomluther/anker-solix-api/README.md

         print(f'{type(err)}: {err}')
 ```

+The API class provides 2 main methods:
+- `API.update_sites()` to query overview data for all accessible sites and store data in API dictionaries `API.sites` and `API.devices` for quick access.
+  This method could be run in regular intervals (30s or more) to fetch new data of the systems
+- `API.update_device_details()` to query further settings for the device serials as found in the sites query.
+  This method should be run less frequently since this will mostly fetch various device configuration settings and needs multiple queries.
+  It currently is developped for Solarbank devices only, further device types such as Inverters or Power Stations could be added once example data is available.

-Check out `test_api.py` and other python executable tools that may help to leverage and explore the API.
+Check out `test_api.py` and other python executable tools that may help to leverage and explore the API for your Anker power system.
-The subfolder examples contains json files with anonymized responses of the export_system.py module giving you an idea of how various API responses look like.
+The subfolder `examples` contains json files with anonymized responses of the `export_system.py` module giving you an idea of how various API responses look like.
 Those json files can also be used to develop/debug the API for system constellations not available to the developper.

 # API Tools